pkale/employee_data_backend_engine/README.md

 - There is a one to many mapping between company linkedin names and companies names in the companies table.

 ## Assumptions we will make:
-- If people did not provide an end date, we assume they work there.
+- If people did not provide an end date, we assume they currently work there.
 - If the title people provide includes the substring founder, they are a founder at the company
 - Companies can be referenced accurately by people using company name or company linkedin